 The applicant, WSB & Associates, on behalf of the property owner, Crystal Valley Ranch Development Company, is requesting approval of a Site Development Plan (SDP) known as the Ridge at Crystal Valley.
-The Ridge at Crystal Valley is comprised of property within the Crystal Valley Ranch Planned Development, 4th Amendment (Crystal Valley Ranch PD) and the Ridge Estates Planned Development (PD) and proposes a residential neighborhood consisting of 142 single-family homes, a new street network and over 28% of open space on a 116-acre property.
-In addition, for 25 lots which lie in a designated Moderate Skyline Area, the applicant is requesting a Skyline Variance from the height provisions of the Moderate Skyline Area to increase the maximum permitted height to 35-feet from 25-feet.
+The Ridge at Crystal Valley is comprised of property within the

+Crystal Valley Ranch Planned Development, 4th Amendment (Crystal Valley Ranch PD) and the Ridge Estates Planned Development (PD) and proposes a residential neighborhood consisting of 142 single-family homes, a new street network and over 28% of open space on a 116-acre property.
 The property is generally located in the southwest section of Crystal Valley Ranch.
-SDPs for residential use require a public hearing before the Planning Commission who shall review the proposal and provide a recommendation to Town Council.
-In addition, requests for Skyline Variances are under the purview of the Planning Commission who shall review and make a decision on the Skyline Variance request.
+SDPs for residential use require a public hearing before the Town Council who shall review and make a decision upon the proposal after review and recommendation by the Planning Commission.